Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Configuration

 \section{Configuration}

-We perform transfer learning on top of the SimCSE BERT-base (110M params) model (unsup-simcse-bert-base-uncased), as our purpose is to evaluate dialogue-specific effects.
-For baselines, we experiment with the same BERT-base variants.
+We perform transfer learning on top of the SimCSE~\cite{simcse-2021} BERT-base (110M params) model (unsup-simcse-bert-base-uncased), as our purpose is to evaluate dialogue-specific effects.
+Table~\ref{tab:main_exp} uses augmented data from all sources (SNIPS / ATIS / MASSIVE / HWU64 / CLINC150) while other tables experiment with single-source data.
+For "ours" models in Table~\ref{tab:main_exp}, transfer learning is performed on corresponding checkpoints from each publication using our augmented data and SimCSE loss ($L^{u}$-only).
+For baselines in other tables, we experiment with the same BERT-base variants.
 We utilize a low learning rate of $1e-8$ and train for 2 epochs for all models.
-The only exception is considering 8 epochs for single-source aligned models to learn the alignment layer properly (Figure~\ref{fig:epoch}).
+The only exception is considering 8 epochs for single-source MLP pooled models to learn the $W_A$ properly (Fig.~\ref{fig:epoch}).
 Batch size 16.
 We experiment with $\lambda^t \in \{1.0, 0.0\}$, $\lambda^u \in \{1.0, 0.0\}$ and $\lambda^\textit{pair} \in \{0.5, 0.0\}$ and $\lambda^\textit{comp} \in \{0.1, 0.2, 0.5\}$.
 We select best $\lambda^\textit{comp}$ per configuration according to the validation set.
 We perform experiments on RTX 3090.
-We only use NLP research tools as they are intended for research purpose.
-Public dialogue datasets do not contain identifiable informatin.
+We only use NLP research tools as they are intended for research purposes.
+Public dialogue datasets do not contain identifiable information.

 We evaluate with kNN to select most relevant reference vector to extract intent information ($k=1$, experiment in Fig.~\ref{fig:intent_acc}).
 We assert that our choice of evaluation method (kNN) emphasizes the local structure of the representation space in contrast to the global structure.
-This is more fitting for our approach as a template representation may reside close to utterance representation, affecting local structure more.
-We evaluate with full utterance/template training set representations, in contrast to the 1-shot / 5-shot comparison published in DSE.
-We include CLINC OOS labels in contrast to DSE.
+This is fitting for our approach as a template representation may reside close to utterance representation, affecting local structure more.
+We evaluate with full utterance/template training set representations and we include CLINC150 OOS labels.